dedis/popstellar/docs/messageData.md

                                 "$comment": "ID of the question : Hash : SHA256('Question'||election_id||question)"
                             },
                             "vote": {
-                                "description": "[Array[Integer]] index(es) corresponding to the ballot_options",
+                                "description": "index corresponding to the ballot_option",
-                                "type": "array",
-                                "items": {
                                 "type": "integer",
-                                    "$comment": "index of the option to vote for" },
+                                "$comment": "index of the option to vote for" }
-                                "minItems": 1,
-                                "uniqueItems": true
-                            }
                         }
                     },